colinfitzgerald328/track-athletes-frontend/README.md

 ### Goal

-Built with the track fan in mind, the goal of athletics hub is to to build an easily accessible central web platform for track and field fans to follow their favorite athletes through the season.
+Built with the track fan in mind, the goal of athletics hub is to to build an easily-accessible web platform for track and field fans to follow their favorite athletes throughout the season.
 We've currently indexed 33 of the top athletes in the world and plan to expand this to 200 within the next week.

 ### The Project